 For now, the iPad Pro is the winner

 With the Surface Pro X, you’ll be paying $999 for just the device, when configured with 8GB of RAM and 128GB of storage.
-That is then pushed up to $1,285 with the keyboard and pen.
-Sure, it is cheaper than buying an LTE connected iPad Pro, and you get much more storage space, but there is a lot that is currently unknown about the device.
+That is then pushed up to $1,217 with the keyboard and pen (when bought as a bundle).
+Sure, you get much more storage space in the base model than the equivalent iPad Pro, but you also need to consider whether its ARM-based processor will be compatible with the apps you want to use.

-We need to test the Surface Pro X some more to see the true performance of the SQ1 chipset, as well as match the battery life claims. iPad Pro is the way to go right now, but that could change when we get more time with the Surface Pro X.
+We need to test the Surface Pro X some more to see the true performance of the SQ1 chipset, as well as whether the battery performance matches Microsoft’s claims.
+But the iPad Pro is the way to go right now, even if that could change when we get more time with the Surface Pro X.